Replica scheduling#

 The replica actor is scheduled in the first bundle, so the resources specified in ray_actor_options must be a subset of the first bundle’s resources.
 All actors and tasks created by the replica are scheduled in the placement group by default (placement_group_capture_child_tasks=True).

-Target nodes with custom resources#
+Target nodes with labels#

 from ray import serve